OpenMonsterVision/blog/content/posts/how-not-to-get-a-job-with-an-elite-tech-company.md

 Also I routinely answer personality questions strangely:

 If you had a theme song, that played when you entered a room what would it be:
-"Creep" audible exhale "You know by radiohead" "I know"
+"Creep" audible exhale "You know by Radiohead" "I know"

 Tell me a joke:
 "What's big red and eats rocks"